-Your doctor has discussed the following subject with you: arthritis.
+Your healthcare team has discussed the following subject with you: arthritis.
 Here is some additional information.
 Let us know if you have any questions regarding this information.

 Arthritis, or inflammation (pain with swelling) of the joints, is the most common complication of inflammatory bowel disease (IBD) that appears outside of the gastrointestinal tract.
 Although arthritis is typically associated with older age, in IBD, it often strikes younger patients as well.
 There are two types of arthritis commonly seen in IBD.